 And a few ingredient notes:

-- Sausages - You can use any vegan or veggie sausages, but I highly recommend using Beyond Meat sausages if you can.
+- Sausages - You can use any vegan sausages, but I highly recommend using Beyond Meat sausages if you can.
 They add the fat and delicious flavour that meat sausages would and their texture is fantastic in this casserole.

 - Beans - For creamy texture, extra protein and interest.
 Any canned white beans such as cannellini beans, butter beans or white kidney beans are fine to use.